Incredible Verstappen denies Alonso pole in Monaco - Speedcafe

 The seven-time world champion sat 10th at the time and was not able to improve on even his own previous best out on track.

-Norris had a brush with the wall exiting Tabac, understeering on exit and hitting the wall on the outside with the front right, damaging the front wing in the process.
+Norris had a brush with the wall exiting Tabac, understeering and hitting the wall on the outside with the front right, damaging the front wing in the process.

 It forced him to pit, missing out on the flurry in the final moments as the bulk of the field looked to improve.

-Hamilton was able to improve, climbing to fifth to slot in one spot behind his team-mate.
+Hamilton was able to go quicker, climbing to fifth to slot in one spot behind his team-mate.

 Missing out was Piastri, who was just 0.018s outside of progressing into the top 10, followed by Nyck de Vries, Albon, Stroll, and Valtteri Bottas.